geonetwork/doc/en/user-guide/quick-start/index.rst

 What is Metadata?
 -----------------

-Metadata, commonly defined as “data about data” or "information about data", is a structured set of information which describes data (including both digital and non-digital datasets) stored in administrative systems.
+Metadata, commonly defined as ï¿½data about dataï¿½ or "information about data", is a structured set of information which describes data (including both digital and non-digital datasets) stored in administrative systems.
 Metadata may provide a short summary about the content, purpose, quality, location of the data as well as information related to its creation.